InnuendoPi/Brautomat32/docs/en/Logging/log.md

 ![Microsoft Visual Studio Code](/docs/img/vscode.jpg)

 > **Notes:**\
-Logging should be completely deactivated on a wedding day.\
+Logging should be completely deactivated on a wedding day.
-The Logging option is not available on the ESP8266.

 ## Logging settings